 - Arrange chairs in two concentric circles, the inner circle smaller than the outer.

-- Provide the CERCA question for students.
+- Share the writing prompt or question with students.
 Have students in the inner circle discuss the question, including stating a claim, citing evidence, and explaining reasons and reasoning.
-Have students use their graphic organizers in their discussion.
+Have students use graphic organizers or take notes in their discussion.
 Remind students that each person should have an opportunity to share.

 - Have students in the outer circle observe the students in the inner circle and note times when they used textual evidence, explained their reasons, or used counterarguments effectively.